ASSOCIATION FOR INDIANA MUSIC THERAPY

 Section 1.
 Business meetings shall be held at a time and place as determined by the President.

 Section 2.
 A minimum of three meetings shall be held per year.
-Other meetings may occur as deemed necessary.
+Other meetings may occur as deemed necessary and all executive committee members must be in attendance at minimum for two thirds of these meetings.

 Section 3.
 A minimum of 20 percent of the voting membership plus one elective officer shall constitute a quorum for business meetings.
 At no time shall lack of a quorum at a non-business session prevent those present from proceeding with the program of the day.